 Active reading of textbooks and problem solving take up most of the remaining study time, and should give students chances to think.
 They would ideally try to discuss and assimilate the knowledge before applying it to a few scenarios.
 In practice, this sequence is often reversed: the set exercises become the base material, relegating the course notes to a mere reference guide.
 In this case, thinking becomes secondary, and learning is just a matter of memorising and following instructions.

-As they actively read the course notes, students are encouraged to suggest open-ended questions 1 to the class, in an anonymous and shame-free setting.
+The process begins with an individual and active reading of the course notes, during which students are encouraged to suggest open-ended questions 1 to the class, in an anonymous and shame-free setting.

 The most popular interrogations are promoted, signalling that they can now receive answers.
 Students are then given a short period to make up their own mind, and write answers to these questions, even if they believe that their solution is flawed.